Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Models and some preliminaries

 The unperturbed KHM ($\eps=0$) is known to take a localized, critical, and extended state with a change of $V$.
-Figure \ref{fig:KHM0} shows the time-deprendence of the MSD $m_2(t)$ when the potential strength $V$ is changed from the localized side to the delocalized side.
-In all cases, the $m_2(t)$ grows for small $t$ like $m_2 \sim t^1$, but the behavior for $t>>1$ is quite different with the parameter $V$.
+Figure \ref{fig:KHM0} shows the time-deprendence of the MSD $m_2(t)$ when the potential strength $V$ is changed from the localized side to the delocalized one.
+In all cases, the $m_2(t)$ grows $m_2 \sim t^2$ for small $t$, but the behavior for $t>>1$ is quite different with the parameter $V$.
 If $V$ is small, we can see ballistic spreading $m_2 \sim t^2$.
 When $V=1$, normal diffusive behavior close to $m_2 \sim t^1$ is observed, and when $V$ is large, it tends to be localized.
-However, the $V-$dependence is considerably more complicated than the unperturbed Harper model introduced below as a time-continuous system.
-Indeed, even if it is localized, the $V-$dependence of the localization length cannot be simply given.
-In the corresponding classical dynamics, the unperturbed KHM shows chaos, but the unperturbed Harper model is an integrable system.
+However, the $V-$dependence in the KHM is considerably more complicated than the unperturbed Harper model introduced below as a time-continuous system.
+Indeed, even if it is localized, the $V-$dependence of the localization length cannot be simply given diffrent from the case of Harper model.
+In the corresponding classical dynamics, the unperturbed KHM shows chaos, but the unperturbed Harper model is an integrable system in a classical limit.
 The eigenvalue problem of the periodically kicked system can be replaced with the eigenvalue problem of the tight-binding system by the Maryland transform.
-(See Appendix \ref{app:maryland}.)
-Without loss of generality, mainly for a fixed value $V=5$ to be localized we investigate the LDT with increasing of $M$ and $\eps$ of the quasi-periodic perturbation in the next section.
+As given in Appendix \ref{app:maryland}, one can easily check that the eigenvalue problem of the quantum map system interacting with $M$-color modes can be transformed into $d(=M+1)$-dimensional lattice problem with disorder by Maryland transform.
+Without loss of generality, mainly for a fixed value $V=5$ to be localized we investigate the LDT in the A-type systems with increasing of $M$ and $\eps$ of the quasi-periodic perturbation in the next section.

-Furthermore, we examine the LDT for a time-continuous system in which $\delta_1(t)$ is replaced by 1 in the Hamiltonian $H_{map}(t)$.
+Furthermore, we examine the LDT for a time-continuous system in which $\delta_1(t)$ is replaced by 1 in the Hamiltonian $H_{kick}(t)$.
 This model was introduced as an model for electron in a two-dimensional crystal in an external magnetic field, and we call it Harper model in this paper.
 [There are also references that describes this model as Aubry-Andre model or Aubry-Andre-Harper model. ] It can be said that the KHM system is a map version of the Harper model.